harlows/TERTL509/modules/introduction/introduction.md

 > - Write a brief note explaining why you think the resource is valuable.
 > - Tag it with appropriate keywords to increase its discoverability.
 >
-> Visit the Collaborative Reading List activity for full instructions and Activity Bank submission link.
+> Visit the Bookmark This! activity for full instructions and Activity Bank submission link.

 [:fas fa-regular fa-university: Take it to the Bank!](https://elearn.waikato.ac.nz/ " :class=button")